tupuio/tupuapp/README.md

    tupuapp$ code .
    ```

 1. We use SendGrid in order to send notification emails.
+Create a free acount on https://sendgrid.com/go/email-smtp-service-signup-sales-1.
-This requires a SendGrid API's key.
+Afterwards create a SendGrid API's key.
 Please, create one and add it to your `.env.local` file under `SENDGRID_API_KEY`.

 1. Set a `SENDGRID_EMAIL_VERIFIED_SENDER` in your `.env.local` with a SendGrid verified sender (for the same API key).